-Set up a regular time, be it weekly or monthly, sit down with each direct report, and touch base with them.
+Set up a time, be it weekly or monthly, to check in with your team on a regular basis.
 These meetings are known as one-on-one (sometimes spelled “1:1” or “1-on-1”).

 Ben Horowitz describes a 1:1 meeting as a “free-form meeting for all the pressing issues, brilliant ideas, and chronic frustrations that do not fit neatly into status reports, email and other less personal and intimate mechanisms.”